JuliaConstraints/LocalSearchSolvers.jl/docs/src/index.md

 - Creating other compositional networks which target other kind of constraints
 - Just making stuff better, faster, user-friendlier, etc.

-### Contact
+#### Contact
-Do not hesitate to contact me (@azzaare) or other members of JuliaConstraints on GitHub (file an issue), the julialang discourse forum, the julialang slack channel, the julialang zulip server, or the Human of Julia (HoJ) discord server.
+Do not hesitate to contact me (@azzaare) or other members of JuliaConstraints on GitHub (file an issue), the julialang discourse forum, the julialang slack channel, the julialang zulip server, or the Humans of Julia (HoJ) discord server.